tdemin16/nlu-project/README.md

 ```bash
 $ python transformer/train_pol.py
 ```
-Since the filtering operation is much longer with transformers than GRU, the filtering operation and the training of the polarity classifier are separated.
+Since the filtering operation is much longer with transformers than GRU, filtering and training of the polarity classifier are separated.
 First you need to filter out the objective sentences and create the filtered dataset, then you can train the polarity classifier with filtered data. \
 To filter out the dataset, run:
 ```bash
 $ python transformer/filter_sents.py
 ```
 This will produce the filtered dataset, and it will store it in `weights/transformer/filter_data.pkl`.\
-Be sure that the subjectivity detector has been trained appropriately.
+Be sure the subjectivity detector has been trained appropriately.
 Moreover, be sure to remove "`_fold`" as in GRU.\
 To run the polarity classifier on filtered data, set `FILTER=True` in the settings.